Leading-AI-IO/earned-ai-model-optionality/docs/en/earned-ai-model-optionality_EN.md

 On the licensing side, movements in opposite directions are occurring simultaneously.<br/>
 Tencent switched from its previous restrictive proprietary license to Apache 2.0 for the release of Hy3. <br/>
-poolside adopted OpenMDW for Laguna-S-2.1 — a license close to Apache 2.0 in permissiveness while carrying legal grounding specific to AI models.<br/>
+poolside adopted OpenMDW-1.1 for Laguna-S-2.1 — a license close to Apache 2.0 in permissiveness while carrying legal grounding specific to AI models.<br/>
 Meanwhile, Moonshot AI's Kimi K3 was released under a noncommercial license, requiring providers of inference and fine-tuning to enter into commercial agreements.

 **Liberalization and tightening are advancing at once, in the same market.** <br/>